sfigg/commercialization-public/get-started/what-s-new-in-windows.md

 See [What's new in Driver development](https://docs.microsoft.com/en-us/windows-hardware/drivers/what-s-new-in-driver-development) for an in-depth look.

+## Guidance for Universal Windows drivers

+You can write a single driver that works on OneCoreUAP-based editions of Windows, such as Windows 10 for desktop editions (Home, Pro, Enterprise, and Education), Windows 10 Mobile, and Windows 10 IoT Core (IoT Core).
+Such a driver is called a Universal Windows driver.
+A Universal Windows driver calls a subset of the interfaces that are available to a Windows driver.
+[Learn more >>](https://msdn.microsoft.com/windows-drivers/develop/getting_started_with_universal_drivers)

 ### Update device firmware using Windows Update

 You can update a removable or in-chassis device's firmware using the Windows Update (WU) service.
 To do this, you'll provide an update mechanism, implemented as a device driver, that includes the firmware payload.
 If your device uses a vendor-supplied driver, you have the option of adding the firmware update logic and payload to your existing function driver, or providing a separate firmware update driver package.
 [Learn more >>](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/updating-device-firmware-using-windows-update)